popularowl/apigeebootstrap/README.md

 ## OSS Licensing

 This project comes with [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) open source license.
-We are happy to provide commercial license for your business.
+We are happy to provide full commercial license for your business.
 [Contact us](https://github.com/sauliuz).